alexandre1985/radio-play/README.md

 ## Limitation

 `radio-play` in the future, will make a check to only accept online URL, but - when it does - it has no way to verify if the URL is referring to a playable URL (such as for example .ogg, .m3u, .mp3, .mpg).
-So, insert only URLs that the program in the variable `PLAYER_COMMAND` (locate in the `main.conf` configuration file.
-The default player program is `mpv`) accepts.
+So, insert only URLs that the program in the variable `PLAYER_COMMAND` (locate in the `main.conf` configuration file) accepts.

 ## Conclusion

 I believe that is everything.
 I want you to be able to learn/edit/share this code with anyone, so for lack of knowledge of the licenses world, I will put this code under MIT license.

 If you want to give me some gift for creating this code, or just want to say something to me, go to [my personal page](https://alexandre1985.github.io/) and you can contact me throw there (using the personal page contact form).